Russia Vows Response After Ukraine Fires Long-range US Missiles - UrduPoint

 Moscow has said the use of Western weapons against its internationally recognised territory would make the US a direct participant in the conflict.

-Confirmation of the strike came shortly after Russian President Vladimir Putin signed a decree that enables Moscow to use nuclear weapons against non-nuclear states such as Ukraine if they are supported by nuclear powers.
+Confirmation of the strike came shortly after Putin signed a decree that enables Moscow to use nuclear weapons against non-nuclear states such as Ukraine if they are supported by nuclear powers.

 Kremlin spokesman Dmitry Peskov said this was "necessary to bring our principles in line with the current situation."